vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>

-- `description` (within a `keyword`) is a text string defining the intention of the keyword.
-In the code we unfortunately had to call it `descriptionFCH` because `description` is a reserved property name in Swift code.
-The description text can be provided in multiple languages (typically EN and NL).
+- `usage` (within a `keyword`) is a description of the keyword's intended usage.
+The optional `usage` text can be defined in multiple languages (preferably at least in EN and NL).
 </details></ul>

 ### Level 1.
 Adding Clubs